sayan-1998-10/Neural-Network/README.md

 Note:-The column sizes of two weight matrices are 401 and 26 because of bias node that has to be added.

 Packages used - numpy,scipy.sio,pandas.
-Accuracy achieved by this model for learning_rate=2.00 and no.of itertions = 600 : 95.54%
+Accuracy achieved by this model for learning_rate=2.00 and no.of iterations = 600 : 95.54%

 Activation function-sigmoid.